 \section{Results}

 This study quantifies how different physical assumptions in SED fitting-such as SFH, dust attenuation, and nebular emission-affect uncertainties in the recovered properties of high-$z$ galaxies.
-We systematically evaluate the influence of each component on the accuracy and bias of SED-derived quantities, with particular focus on the sparse photometric coverage typical of broadband surveys.
-We first examine how model SFHs and stellar metallicity affect the posterior distributions of stellar mass and SFR, disregarding nebular emission and dust attenuation.
-We then gradually add further model components to assess their impact on the fitting results.
-Finally, we incorporate nebular emission and quantitatively compare the inferred values with the simulated ones.
-The fitting sets and their configurations are summarized in Table~\ref{tab:fitting_sets}.
+We systematically evaluated the influence of each component on the accuracy and bias of SED-derived quantities, with a particular focus on the sparse photometric coverage typical of broad-band surveys.
+We first examined how model SFHs and stellar metallicity affect the posterior distributions of stellar mass and SFR, disregarding nebular emission and dust attenuation.
+We then gradually added further model components to assess their impact on the fitting results.
+Finally, we incorporated the nebular emission and quantitatively compared the inferred values with the simulated ones.
+The fitting sets and their configurations are summarised in Table~\ref{tab:fitting_sets}.